ploigos/ploigos-step-runner/README.md

 PSR abstracts the implementation of a *step* from a specific product or solution.
-A few common steps most pipelines implement are *unit testing*, *packaging* and *deploying*.
+A few common steps most pipelines implement are *unit testing*, *packaging*, and *deploying*.
 The implementation of these steps differs between a Java and JavaScript application.
 PSR abstracts implementation from the pipeline definition, allowing the same pipeline definition to be reused for all applications, regardless of the application language and framework.